 10 Best Satyajit Ray Movies, Ranked

-Long before Steven Spielberg rose to international cinematic eminence with ‘E.T. the Extra-Terrestrial’ (1982), he had conceived the concept of friendly aliens though the unrealized screen adaptation of his short story ‘Bankubabur Bandhu’ (Bankubabu’s Friend).
+Long before Steven Spielberg rose to international cinematic eminence with ‘E.T. the Extra-Terrestrial (1982), he had conceived the concept of friendly aliens through the unrealized screen adaptation of his short story ‘Bankubabur Bandhu’ (Bankubabu’s Friend).
 Nearly a decade and a half before Martin Scorsese famously channelized the disillusionment of a Vietnam War veteran through ‘Taxi Driver’ (1976), he had successfully expressed the resentment of a taxi driver through ‘Abhijan’ (The Expedition) (1962).
 He was one of the first auteurs to use the carnivalesque literary style in his experimental movie ‘Aranyer Din Ratri’ (Days and Nights in the Forest) (1970).
 He was a rare reel genius whose contribution to cinema is manifold and probably impossible to sum up.
 He practically stood as the flagship Indian director for many years.
 Many of his works rate amongst the best in world cinema.
 Well, we are indeed talking about Satyajit Ray.

 10. Ashani Sanket (Distant Thunder) (1973)

-Some films are made to inspire, some to evoke laughter while there are many others that simply tell a story without any ingrained motive.
+Some films are made to inspire, some to evoke laughter while many others simply tell a story without any ingrained motive.
 ‘Ashani Sanket’, however, makes you stand up and take notice.
 It makes you shiver in horror.
 It is a movie that inspects the primal nature of humanity and starkly shows the sheer desperation that could be caused by hunger.
-Set during the Bengal Famine of 1943, ‘Ashani Sanket’, based on a novel by Bibhutibhushan Bandopadhyay, could very well be described as a celluloid document that uncovers the slow but gradual degradation of peaceful village life and accompanying humanity.
+Set during the Bengal Famine of 1943, ‘Ashani Sanket,’ based on a novel by Bibhutibhushan Bandopadhyay, could very well be described as a celluloid document that uncovers the slow but gradual degradation of peaceful village life and accompanying humanity.
 It was awarded the Golden Bear for Best Film at the Berlin International Film Festival.

 9. Shatranj Ke Khilari (The Chess Players) (1977)